Camille Ashton: Sky Blue FC, 2014–15

 In February 2014, it was announced that Levin had signed with Sky Blue FC for the 2014 NWSL season.
 Levin made 42 appearances for Sky Blue FC over the 2014 and 2015 season.

 Fiorentina, 2015

 She went on loan to Fiorentina in 2015.

 Orlando Pride, 2016–17

 Levin was selected by the Orlando Pride in the 2015 NWSL Expansion Draft.
-She made 10 appearances for Orlando in the 2016 season.
+She made 10 appearances for Orlando in the 2016 season after missing almost half the season with an illness.
 On April 18, 2017, Orlando traded Levin to the Houston Dash in exchange for a third round draft pick in the 2018 NWSL College Draft.

 Houston Dash, 2017

 Levin made 22 appearances for Houston in 2017.
 On March 20, 2018, the Houston Dash announced they had waived Levin, per her request, allowing her to play overseas.

 Vålerenga, 2018

 On March 28, 2018, it was announced that Levin had signed with Vålerenga in the Toppserien in Norway.
 Levin appeared in 12 games for Vålerenga during the 2018 season.

 On May 17, 2019, Levin announced her retirement from professional soccer.